frankframework/frank-manual/docs/source/advancedDevelopment/database/database.rst

 Conclusion
 ----------

 If you have only one database, please give it JNDI name ``jdbc/${instance.name.lc}`` and make a ``<jmsRealm>`` for it, like you did in chapter :ref:`gettingStarted`.
 If you have another database, you can reference it by another JNDI name, leaving it to the system administrator to link that name to a concrete database.
-You cannot use Tomcat4Frank or Docker4Frank with multiple databases.
+You cannot use Frank!Runner or Docker4Frank with multiple databases.
 You can wrap the other database in a ``<jmsRealm>`` to make referencing it easier.
 If you have multiple databases that each have their own initial data, please have each of them managed by its own Frank config.
 Each Frank config then has its own ``DatabaseChangelog.xml`` file.
 Each Frank config sets property ``jdbc.migrator.dataSource`` to the JNDI name of the database it manages.